GIScience/ors-netascore-workshop-agile-24/intro.md

 # Open data and methods for assessing active mobility options: Routing in the context of bikeability and walkability

-Welcome to this tutorial at AGILE 2024 about walk and bikeability, and how you can use some open source tools and data to assess this information.
+Welcome to this tutorial at AGILE 2024 about walkability and bikeability, and how you can use some open source tools and data to assess this information.

 This tutorial is split into several parts.
 In the sections [OpenStreetMap](./openstreetmap/intro.md), [openrouteservice](./openrouteservice/01_what.md) and [NetAScore](./netascore/intro.md), you can find some general information about the data and tools that we will be using.
-The practical part of the tutorial can be found in the [Tutorial](./tutorial/tutorial.md) section, which is made up of guided tutorials on how to use these tools and data in the context of walk and bikeability.
+The practical part of the tutorial can be found in the [Tutorial](./tutorial/tutorial.md) section, which is made up of guided tutorials on how to use these tools and data in the context of walkability and bikeability.
 Feel free to tackle these individual tutorials in any order, though the integration one assumes that you have completed at least the [NetAScore](./tutorial/netascore.md) and [openrouteservice](./tutorial/openrouteservice.md) sections.